thoufond/thoufond/templates.md

 # Templates

 Templates enable us to write generic functions.
 That means you don't have to care about the type of data you'll be passing in the arguments.
 This makes our code reusable.
 For e.g,  if you wanted to write a sort function for numbers as well as characters you can make a sorting function that'll accept any data type.

-### Genric Function for swapping two variables
+### Generic Function for swapping two variables

 ```c++
 template <class T>